 3. Open Cities Skyrim & Immersive hold borders & Distinct Skyrim Landscapes

-World immersion mods combo take the second spot.
+A couple of Skyrim immersion mods take the second spot.
 Open Cities aims to bring back the lack of loading screens when entering towns seen in TES III: Morrowind, while immersive hold borders mod adds towers and guards along major roads and borders of different Skyrim holds.
 To top it all off and further differentiate different holds there is the distinct Skyrim landscapes mod.
 It affects Hjaalmarch, The Pale, Winterhold, Whiterun, Eastmarch, Haafingar, and Falkreath by making small yet significant changes like adding or removing trees where appropriate, adding more enemies, objects, rocks, ruins and more.

 2. Sounds Of Skyrim Series